• Skip to primary navigation

 • Make sure that your leftover mac n cheese is nice and cold and set up (refrigerated for at least 12 hours).
 If needed, you can also freeze the macaroni just a bit before portioning out to coat with breading.

-• Preheat your oven to 425 degrees F (218 degrees C) and line a baking sheet (or two) with parchment paper.
-Use 1 tablespoon of the olive oil and a basting brush to coat the parchment paper lined baking sheet(s).
+• Preheat your oven to 425°F (218°C) and line a baking sheet (or two) with parchment paper.
+Use 1 tablespoon of olive oil and a basting brush to coat the parchment paper-lined baking sheet(s).

-• In a small bowl, whisk the eggs until well combined.
-Use a second bowl for the all-purpose flour and then a third small bowl to combine the breading ingredients: crushed Italian seasoned croutons, Italian seasoned Panko, and Parmesan cheese.
+• In a small bowl, whisk the 2 Large eggs until well combined.
+Use a second bowl for the ¾ cup all-purpose flour and then a third small bowl to combine the breading ingredients: crushed ¾ cup Italian seasoned croutons, ¾ cup Italian seasoned Panko, and ¼ cup Parmesan cheese.

 • Using a table spoon, portion out large (approximately 1- 1 ½ inch) chunks of the leftover macaroni and cheese.
 Quickly roll in your palms to shape into a rough ball shape, then dip into the flour, then the egg mixture, and next into the breading mixture.
 Coat thoroughly and place on a parchment paper lined baking sheet.
 Repeat until all of your macaroni and cheese has been breaded.

-• Bake at 425 degrees F (218 degrees C) for about 10-12 minutes, then use the second tablespoon of olive oil to brush over the baking sheet.
-Roll the breaded macaroni and cheese balls to bake the opposite side for an additional 8-10 minutes.
+• Bake at 425°F (218°C) for 10-12 minutes, then brush over the baking sheet with the second 1 tablespoon of 2 tablespoon olive oil.
+Roll the breaded macaroni and cheese balls over to bake the opposite side for an additional 8-10 minutes.
 Remove from the oven and serve immediately.

 Nutrition